Andréanne Abbondanza-Bergeron: Works

-Andréanne Abbondanza-Bergeron is a sculptor and installation artist.
-Her work points out the disparities between inside and outside, public and private, as it points out various forms of built and social structures of control, manipulation or power, and what dictates access or rejection into a specific structure or relationship.
-In her work, she wants to blend those boundaries and the potential exchange that happens in a new space.
-What captures her attention is the interrelation between structure and humans in space; each one possessing its own agency while also affecting the other.
-She approaches sculpture and installation as a form of inquiry into social and spatial relations.

 Her work Suspensus was presented as part of the exhibition IGNITION 12 at the Leonard & Bina Ellen Art Gallery, Montreal.

-Abbondanza-Bergeron presented her MFA thesis exhibition, dis]JUNCTION in 2016 at the Maison de la Culture Frontenac.
+Abbondanza-Bergeron presented her MFA thesis exhibition, dis]JUNCTION, in 2016 at the Maison de la Culture Frontenac.

-She is the recipient of the 2016 Yvonne L. Bombardier Graduate Scholarship in Visual Arts.
+She was the recipient of the 2016 Yvonne L. Bombardier Graduate Scholarship in Visual Arts.

-In 2018, Abbondanza-Bergeron's piece, Tipping Point, was installed in the Kitchener City Hall Rotunda as part of the Contemporary Art Forum Kitchener and Area "CAFKA.18" exhibit.
+In 2018, Abbondanza-Bergeron's piece Tipping Point was installed in the Kitchener City Hall Rotunda as part of the Contemporary Art Forum Kitchener and Area "CAFKA.18" exhibit.